 This blog post contains the pattern for a twin size blanket, written without abbreviations.
 This pattern is available in other sizes as a PDF file download.

-When you buy the PDF Pattern Pack for the Essential Ribbing Crochet Blanket, you get 3 files
+When you buy the PDF Pattern Pack you get 3 files

-- PDF file with a crochet symbol diagram and stitch multiple information
+- PDF file with a crochet symbol diagram.

 - Easy Print PDF of this blog post for ease of printing and working offline.